ilyasotkov/learning-kubernetes/labs/intro/kubernetes-intro.md

 ## What is Kubernetes? 🤔

-Kubernetes is *a platform for consuming cloud compute, storage, and networking resources*.
+Kubernetes is a platform for consuming cloud compute, storage, and networking resources.
 Kubernetes is also known as the most popular way to bring containerized (dockerized) software to production at scale.

 ### What are the benefits of using Kubernetes?